Azure/AzureDataLake/docs/Release_Notes/2016/2016_08_01/USQL_Release_Notes_2016_08_01.md

 The creator of the ADLA account will be the owner of the catalog and the `master` database (that cannot be deleted).

+At the catalog-level, read access provides the right to enumerate/list the databases inside the ADLA account.
+Write access to a catalog provides the right to create a database or drop an owned database.

-Enumeration access provides the right to see the objects and their definition inside a database, but not run queries against the data in tables.
+At the database-level, read access provides the right to enumerate or read the objects and their definitions inside a database, and run queries against the data in tables.
 Note that views and TVFs that access files will have to be secured by setting ACLs on the files.
-Read access provides the right to query the data in the database's tables.
-Write access provides the right to create objects in the database and insert data into its tables.
+Write access to a database provides the right to create objects in the database and insert data into its tables.

 The `master` database per default is both read and write accessible to any authorized security principal (user or security group) of the given ADLA account.